Bulk Launch a Workflow

 1. In Workflow Designer, publish the workflow you wish to launch if it has not been published already.

 2. See Getting Started for an overview of retrieving template IDs in Ironclad.
 Copy it into your request body as the value for the template parameter.
-See the example response below where the template ID is returned via the List All Workflows Schema endpoint:
+See the example response below where the template ID (id) is returned via the List All Workflows Schema endpoint:

 {